Mathux/Fall/README.md

 * pandas
 * optuna
 * sklearn

+Optional packages:

-* matplotlib
+* matplotlib (for the figures)
+* xlrd (for loading Excel format datasets)

-The packages can be installed with:
+All the packages can be installed with:

 ```bash
 pip install --user -r requirements.txt